Weston (NSW)

 Table Chart PROFILE FAQ

-Weston has a typical household mix, with a fairly typical median household size
+Weston has a typical household mix, with a higher-than-average median household size

-Family households constitute 75.5% of all households, including 29.4% couples with children, 25.8% couples without children, and 18.5% single parent families.
-Non-family households account for the remaining 24.5%, with lone person households at 22.4% and group households comprising 2.2%.
-The median household size is 2.6 people, aligning with the Rest of NSW average.
+Family households account for 75.5% of all households, including 29.4% couples with children, 25.8% couples without children, and 18.5% single parent families.
+Non-family households constitute the remaining 24.5%, with lone person households at 22.4% and group households making up 2.2%.
+The median household size is 2.6 people, larger than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households